azrulhasni/Ebanking-Authz/README.md

 It actually make sense: the reason why we separate authorisation and business logic is so that the business logic could be used in some other authorisation context.
-But business rules, such as a customer can only see his own account, will stay true no matter what context it is.
+But business rules, such as a customer can only see his own account, will stay true no matter what the context it is.
 These business rules should reside with its corresponding service.